Address

 Parking

 There are plenty of free and paid parking spaces along the beaches.
-Above all, we recommend the spacious gravel parking lot at the healing mud bath.
+Above all, we recommend the spacious gravel parking lot at the healing mud beach.

 Swimming